So, what are you going to do this autumn? Sit around all day playing games… Just like everyone else?

 How does it work?

-A group of 5 young people come together for a full week to allow them an opportunity to work under the mentorship of professional app developers and create an app from start to finish.
+A group of 5-10 young people come together for a full week or a long weekend to allow them an opportunity to work under the mentorship of professional app developers and create an app from start to finish.

 Day 1 – Meet the client and prepare development brief